Hanging options below

 ⚠️ Cons:

-• Not suitable for large (& above) OnStones or high impact areas
+• Not suitable for Pro / large sizes

 4. Hiring a professional hanger

-If you’re in Victoria, we can recommend a few that work with OnStone regularly.
+If you’d rather not DIY, we can recommend installers (Victoria only) who work with OnStone regularly.

 Pros: